Hot Rod Dec 1965 Covers the New Mako Shark-II Concept

 To read the Mako Shark-II article from the December 1965 issue of Hot Rod Magazine, CLICK HERE.

-GM’s VP of Design, Bill Mitchell was infamous for saying, “I design Corvettes around here!”
+GM’s VP of Design, Bill Mitchell, was infamous for saying, “I design Corvettes around here, kid!”
 Mitchell may have been autocratic, but he had several things in his favor.
-First, he was a dyed-in-wool car guy; he loved cars, especially, fast cars.
-As a young illustrator, he hung out with the Collier Brothers and was part of the formation of the Sports Car Club of America; the SCCA.
+First, he was a dyed-in-the-wool car guy; he loved cars, especially fast cars.
+As a young illustrator, he hung out with the Collier Brothers and was part of the formation of the Sports Car Club of America, the SCCA.

 Based on the strength of his illustrations, Mitchell was hired by Harley Earl and learned the car business from Earl, the inventor of automotive styling.
-After Earl was retired out of GM, Mitchell took over and was responsible for the styling of all GM cars and trucks.
+After Earl retired from GM, Mitchell took over and was responsible for the styling of all GM cars and trucks.

 Here’s what he told his designers he wanted for his vision of the future Corvette; “A narrow, slim, center section and coupe body, a tapered tail, an all-of-a-piece blending of the upper and lower portions of the body through the center (avoiding the look of a roof added to a body), and prominent wheels with their protective fenders distinctly separate from the main body, yet grafted organically to it.”